ERnsTL/flowd/README.md

 * Ability to implement custom buffering and flushing strategies is implemented.
 * Bulk transfers and parallel send/receive are implemented.
 * No bounds on the size of each information packet (limitation: system memory size, ulimits).
+* Multiple connections going into a single component is possible, with the consuming process able to control from which it wants to read (array inports).
+* Array outports addressable by index with ability to see the target process name for debugging.

 Test suite of the FBP network protocol:
 * One of the next milestones (TODO).